Explainer: Responses Page

 Prefill-Answer : show/hide the Prefill-Answers.

 Facets : enable "Facets".
 The table can be filtered by question answers using facets.
-Once enabled, click on the small plus symbol that appears in the bottom left corner.
-You will then be able to select your facet question.
-Once selected, you can choose the question answer you would like to filter by.
+Once enabled, select [+] to begin adding facet filters, choosing the question and question answer you would like to filter by.
 For example you may wish to only view responses of respondents from a particular department, or age group.
-You can add multiple fields.to narrow your search.
+You can add multiple fields to narrow your search.

 Dates : show/hide the date columns.